Fda Recalls Scraper avatar

 Fda Recalls Scraper

-Search FDA enforcement actions for drug, food, and device recalls.
-Get recall classifications, reasons, affected products, and distribution data.
+Search FDA enforcement database for drug, food, and medical device recalls.
+Get recall classifications, reasons, product descriptions, and distribution data.

 Pricing